scsm-ua/kirtan-guide-en/songs/namo-namah-tulasi-maharani.md

     jāko patra, mañjarī komala
     śrī-pati-charaṇa-kamale lapaṭāni dhanya tulasi, pūraṇa tapa kiye, śrī-śālagrāma-mahā-pāṭarāṇī

 Your leaves and soft mañjarīs are entwined at the lotus feet of Lord Nārāyaṇa.
-O Tulasī by your perfor- mance of austerity you have become the worshipful con- sort of Śrī Śālagrām Śila.
+O Tulasī by your performance of austerity you have become the worshipful consort of Śrī Śālagrām Śila.

 #### 4